Does Changing Power Steering Fluid Make A Difference

 Hybrid systems combine aspects of both manual and automatic systems.
 They use a reservoir on the engine block, like manual systems, but also have a pump like automatic systems.

-See also How To Put In A Power Steering Pump
+See also How To Tell If Power Steering Is Going Out

 How to Change Power Steering Fluid